ga-curriculum/flexbox/flexbox-properties/README.md

 ## You Do 💪

 Using flexbox, center the `<div>`s inside of the `<section>` both horizontally and vertically.
 You'll need to search the internet to help with this.

-This is an incredibly common action - remember how to do this; it's a great note to have handy.
-(Seriously, you will probably use this multiple times in **every project** you work on moving forward — not just at GA.)

 ## `flex-direction`

 We've talked about how, as a default, a flexbox parent will lay out its children in a row, but we have another common way to lay out children as well - a column.
 Set your `.flex-parent` rule to this: